ucsb-goard-lab/defineCellROIs/README.md

 # defineCellROIs
 GUI for automated detection of cell ROIs from calcium imaging data (with manual refinement)

+This GUI was developed to analyze two-photon calcium imaging data sampled from the same field of view across experimental sessions.
+The GUI also includes code for calculating the stability of ROIs across experimental sessions.

+If you find this code helpful, please cite this publication: https://www.biorxiv.org/content/10.1101/2022.10.19.512933v1

 Example two-photon calcium imaging data can be downloaded from here: https://www.mediafire.com/folder/dtoudmlkj7y43/exampleExperiment

-This code was developed to analyze two-photon calcium imaging data sampled from the same field of view across experimental sessions.
-If you find this code helpful, please cite this publication: https://www.biorxiv.org/content/10.1101/2022.10.19.512933v1

 # How to use